 What I have found in traditional psychotherapy (or “talk therapy”), is that it is helpful in identifying and talking about the problem, however, it’s not helpful in resolving the underlying experience.
 My experience and training has shown me that the body-based modalities work best in resolving these traumas and allow people to live free from their past.

 I have had the great fortune of training with some of the foremost experts in the treatment of attachment and trauma.
 I have extensive training with Deirdre Fay, LICSW, a leading expert in the field.
 I was drawn to Deirdre’s work because of the integration of the spirit, mind, and body - much like my training at Springfield College.
 I have completed Deirdre’s Level I & II Trainings and am one of the first practitioners in the world to be certified in Deirdre’s Becoming Safely Embodied model.

 I have also had the privilege of training under the supervision of Dr. Frank Corrigan, a leading neuropsychiatrist in the field of trauma.
 Dr. Corrigan has developed a new treatment approach called Deep Brain Reorienting (DBR).
 The DBR approach has been found to be helpful in resolving trauma and attachment shock in the deepest levels of the brain.
-Eye Movement Desensitization and Reprocessing (EMDR) is also a helpful therapeutic tool that I have been practicing for several years.
+Eye Movement Desensitization and Reprocessing (EMDR) is another helpful therapeutic tool that I have been practicing for several years.
 EMDR is considered the gold standard for the treatment of PTSD and traumatic experience.

 If you are looking for support to help heal from your own past, I encourage you to reach out to me for more information.